openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 * vlan30 represents the Storage Network, where the new RGW instances should be started on the CephStorage nodes
-* br-ex represents the External Network, which is where, in the current environment, haproxy has the frontend VIP assigned
+* br-ex represents the External Network, which is where in the current environment, haproxy has the frontend VIP assigned